uerten/jekyll-klise/_posts/safe6-new-version/2023-05-01-safe6-new-version.md

 description: Blog post about new version of SAFe methodology
 ---

 Recently, a new version of SAFe was launched.
-Version 6.0 adds a number of significant improvements that increase its adaptability and efficiency
+Version 6.0 adds a number of significant improvements that increase its adaptability and efficiency.

 Here are the six primary themes of SAFe 6.0 change: